abhinav4848/Obsidian-Medicine/eczema.md

 - **Mild**: Dry skin, infrequent itching, small areas of redness
 - **Moderate**: Dry skin, frequent itching, redness, +/- excoriation
 - **Severe**: Dry skin, Very frequent itching, redness, excoriation, extensive skin thickening, bleeding, interfere with eating & sleep

 # Treatment
 Avoid triggers- soaps, or anything that bubbles/lathers, cigarette smoke, irritant clothing.
+## Emollients

-- Emollients (1st line)
+- Emollients are 1st line for eczema.
-	- Apply emollients before steroids (E comes before S) as creams soak into skin faster than ointments.
+	- #Mnemonic: Apply emollients before steroids (E comes before S).
+- From least (absorbs better) to most greasy: Lotion > Cream > Ointment
 - Emollients are the 1st line management for flare ups as well.

+Dermol is good for soap substitution but prefer not to use it as a leave-on moisturiser, as it has antibiotics in it, that can lead to irritant contact dermatitis (Benzalkonium chloride, Chlorhexidine dihydrochloride)

+For your leave-on moisturiser, switch to a bland, simple emollient that does not contain any antimicrobial agents or other potential irritants like fragrances.
+Good alternatives for a leave-on moisturiser include Cetraben Cream, Doublebase gel, or Epaderm Ointment.
+## Steroids
 - Topical steroids
 	Apply thinly for short duration.
 Mostly rely on
 	- **Mild strength**: Hydrocortisone acetate 0.5, 1, or 2.5% (Daktacort)